Official websites use .mil

 I enlisted into the 193rd Special Operations Wing in 2019 as a Production Recruiter.
 I transferred into the unit under the Palace Chase Program after 10 years of Active Duty.
 I joined the Pennsylvania Air National Guard because I wanted stability for my family and wanted to also continue serving.
 I finally had the time to finish my Bachelor’s degree in Leadership and am working on my Master’s in Human Resource and Organizational Development.
 I am currently serving as the GSU Advanced Recruiter and am responsible for all recruiting efforts for our unit in State College as well as all officer accessions.
 I have been in recruiting since 2013 and in that time I have worked programs such as Enlisted, Line Officer, Rated Officer, and Health Professions as well as some time as a MEPS Liaison.
 I love being a part of our leadership team for our outstanding recruiters and look forward to helping them grow as they continue on their recruiting journey.

-I enlisted with the 193rd Special Operations Wing in 2013 into the services career field.
+I enlisted with the 193rd Special Operations Wing in 2013, into the services career field.
 I initially joined for the incentives and education benefits which I used to earn college credits before getting a position in recruiting!
 I wanted to become a recruiter because when I was enlisting I looked up to my recruiter so much and appreciated how much she helped me in life, that I wanted to do that one day too.
 I enjoy helping others achieve their goals.
-In my free time you can usually find me hanging out with my favorite person in the world which is my three year old, and at the beach!
+In my free time you can usually find me hanging out with my favorite person in the world which is my five year old, and at the beach!
+I mainly recruit Officers and TACP but also any other AFSC you are looking into!

 Tech.
 Sgt Leon Washington (Production Recruiter and Retainer)